Skip to content

 4. Let the candidate know that more positions will open in the future

 A candidate may have been unsuccessful with a specific role, but if they’re really good, you want to keep their personal details for future opportunities.
+This part of the email could be something along these lines:

 We appreciate your time and efforts and see your skills shining through.
 So we’d hate to lose touch with you.
 May we retain your details in our database for future opportunities that match your skill set?